 My marketing brain is still sweating it out; I’m burning my brains every day when I start to think about marketing.
 I’ve written so many elevator pitches and USP’s and UVP’s and I just keep on throwing them in the waste paper basket.
 But it’s getting there.

 With the marketing stuff, I’ve grown a lot but I’ve got a hell of a long way to go with that.
-Alex, the whole team and even Owen from ACRIS, you guys are great and I really appreciate all the work that you do and the information that you have available.
+The whole team at APB and even Owen from ACRIS, you guys are great and I really appreciate all the work that you do and the information that you have available.

 The Investment Is Definitely Worth It